obriencj/obriencj.github.io/content/thoughts/addiction-of-love.md

 lasted for years.
 It has been fifteen years since then, when I felt so out of control of my own thoughts and emotions.
 I did not want to be here again.
-Yet here and now, the second such episode has been affected by the absense of [my cycling friend and partner][bikewife].
+Yet here and now, the second such episode has been affected by the absense of [my bikewife].

-[bikewife]: {filename}/blog/2023-11-07-year-one-of-cycling.md
+[my bikewife]: {filename}/blog/2023-11-07-year-one-of-cycling.md

 I postulate that love is an addictive thing.
 I mean this in the worst possible way.
-It is like heroin or nicotine or alcohol.
+It is like nicotine or alcohol.
 There is a pleasure response which you will become dependant upon, and when the thing that provides that feeling is gone, there will be physical and chemical reactions that your body will suffer.

 It snuck up on me this time around.
 She and I had dated before, and the last two times we had split it was a relief.
 This time we split